Graphic for Join a Library Book Club showing a line drawing of a stack of 4 books

-A great story is a launching point for great conversation.
+A book is a natural launching point for great conversation.
 Hear other readers’ opinions and perspectives; share your own insights.
 Plus, it’s good for your noggin!
 An April 3, 2025, article in the NYT (“10 Small Things Neurologists Wish You’d Do for Your Brain”) rounded up neurologist-recommended tips to keep your brain healthy as you age.
 Among them?
 Join a book club!
-A new season of book clubs begins each September but join anytime.
+A new season of book clubs begins in September.
+Registration opens August 1.

 Classics Book Club